Low Cost Cheesy Bake

 It is the starch in potatoes and the fibre that keeps you feeling fuller for longer.

-Cheddar cheese needs to be eaten in moderation and if you love the flavour buy mature cheddar so the flavour will be stronger for a smaller amount.
+Cheddar cheese needs to be eaten in moderation and if you love the flavour buy mature or extra mature cheddar to get the full benefit for a smaller amount.
 The cheese supplies the protein in this dish as well as calcium.

 Cheddar can be bought for a number of different prices and I tend to use the low cost, mass produced variety for this dish.
-I think it can be worth buying artisan westcountry cheddar for the cheese board and I am sure it would make cheese potato taste even more tangy and delicous – clealry it is your choice whihc you buy.
+I think it can be worth buying artisan West Country cheddar for the cheese board and I am sure it would make cheese potato taste even more tangy and delicious – clearly it is your choice which you buy.
 If you can get some excellent cheese at a reduced price that may be your best option

 I know there is concern that some mass produced cheddar cheese is hardly good enough to bear the name cheddar but while people need to seek out low cost food, the taste of mass produced cheddar is certainly good enough for cooking with.